Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-Let me tell you a story about what an idiot I am.
-When I ordered all of these, there wasn’t a cheat sheet or anything telling me what flavor was what, so I sort of had to Sherlock Holmes my way to the answer.
+Listen to what this idiot (me) did.
+When I ordered all of these, they didn’t provide a cheat sheet or anything telling me which flavor was which, so I had to Sherlock Holmes my way to the answer.
 After gingerly taking a bite of what I thought was Atomic, I proceeded to write an entire entry about how Atomic sauce was barely spicier than anything else.

 I popped an entire piece into my mouth for the next flavor, and: Surprise!
 That was Atomic.
 Guess what?
 Atomic wings are very, very hot.
 Flew a little too close to the sun on that one.
-I’m not sure what this tastes like because I can’t taste anything anymore.
-There is no more “flavor.”
-There is only Atomic.
+While Atomic delivers on spice, the flavor profile itself leaves a lot to be desired.
+I wish there were more flavor here than just “spice.”

 11. Lemon Pepper